ichengde/GoodTranslate/README.md

   hot key:
   * macCtrl + 1: translator selected text from auto to chinese language.
   * macCtrl + 2: translator selected text from auto to english language.
-  * macCtrl + 3: clean text which is translate text.
+  * macCtrl + 3: delete text which is translate text.